outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 # Traffic to server's public IP is routed on the main table.
 user@root ~ # ip rule add to 23.45.67.89/32 lookup main pref 30

-# Create a new routing table for WireGuard to route all other traffic.
+# All the rest is routed through WireGuard table.
 user@root ~ # ip rule add to all lookup 51820 pref 40

 # Create the default route for the new table.